-The 3D printing technology was not meant only to print rockets or organ structures, but the high initial costs meant that it was only used for "high end" jobs.
+The 3D printing technology was not only meant to print rockets or organ structures, but the high initial costs meant that it was only used for "high-end" jobs.

 Things are progressively changing, however.
 The CDC group just 3D printed a school in Malawi, and it took just 18 hours.
 Students are already attending classes in the new building.